cudeso/cudeso-honeypot/DOC/kippo.INSTALL.md

 The startup script sets logging to log/kippo.log ; it's better to change this to /var/log/kippo/kippo.log ; make sure that your kippo user has write access.

+## Log rotate

+Rotate the kippo logs (with **kippo.logrotate**) ; make sure you substitute the username 'kippo' in the logrotate script with your username

 # Stop kippo

 '''